 Step 3: Take the National Board of Chiropractic Examiners Exam (Timeline Varies)

 Licensure requirements vary state-by-state.
-However, all states require passage of the National Board of Chiropractic Examiners exam.
-This exam includes four parts that tests applicants on basic science, clinical science, clinical areas, and practical skills.
+However, all states require passing the National Board of Chiropractic Examiners exam.
+This exam includes four parts that test applicants on basic science, clinical science, clinical areas, and practical skills.

 Step 4: Apply for Licensure (Timeline Varies)

-Those ready to apply for licensure should check the individual requirements for the state they want to practice chiropractic in.
-Additional requirements, such as passing a jurisprudence exam that tests knowledge of state laws and regulations, may be necessary prior to applying.
+Those ready to apply for licensure should check the individual requirements for the state where they want to practice chiropractic.
+Additional requirements, such as passing a jurisprudence exam that tests knowledge of state laws and regulations, may be necessary before applying.

 Step 5: Celebrate and Maintain Licensure Requirements (Timeline Varies)

 Congratulations!
-Those who passed their exam and successfully applied for licensure may now work as a licensed chiropractic.
+Those who passed their exam and successfully applied for licensure may now work as a licensed chiropractor.
 Many states require licensed chiropractors to stay up-to-date on new trends, care techniques, and state laws and regulations by taking a certain number of continuing education credits each year.
-Maintain licensure by meeting all continuing education requirements, as well as additional requirements that may be imposed on a state-by-state basis.
+Maintain licensure by meeting all continuing education requirements and additional requirements that may be imposed on a state-by-state basis.

 Step 6: Pursue Specialized Certifications (Optional, Timeline Varies)

-Licensed chiropractors may choose to become a certified specialist through the American Board of Chiropractic Specialities (ABCS).
+Licensed chiropractors may become certified specialists through the American Board of Chiropractic Specialties (ABCS).
 Requirements differ by state and specialty board or council.
-Typically, those applying for specialty certification will need to complete a certain amount of clinical work in the specialist area they are interested in.
+Typically, those applying for specialty certification must complete a certain amount of clinical work in the specialist area they are interested in.
 They may also need to pass an additional exam.

 What Do Chiropractors Do?